JacquesCarette/Drasil/code/stable/nopcm/src/java/README.md

 ```

 How to Change Input:
-NoPCM will take the inputs from `Input.txt` and write the outputs to `Output.txt`
+NoPCM will take the inputs from `input.txt` and write the outputs to `output.txt`.
-Inputs can be changed by editing `Input.txt`
+Inputs can be changed by editing `input.txt`.

 ------------------------------------------------------------
 ## Version